 The first step toward success is the recognition that indeed one is running a business.
-One cannot avoid practicing therapy in a business structure.
+Therapy always occurs in a business structure.
 But certainly one can avoid managing others if you are committed to doing it by yourself.
 That is what the solo practitioner is choosing—to build a practice alone and thereby avoid all the challenges of managing employees or colleagues.
-(Read more on this dilemma here: The dilemma:of success: Do it myself or delegate .”
+Read more on this dilemma here:

 Facing oneself honestly